Emergency Medical Services

 - Online License Renewal

-On March 22, 2018, our online licensure renewal system will change as we transition to an integrated licensure database.
+On March 22, 2018, our online licensure renewal system changed as we transitioned to an integrated licensure database.
 Here is what you can expect:

 - Uninterrupted access to renew your health profession license online